WBTN (AM): History

 WBTN signed on the air on September 13, 1953.
 It was originally a 500-watt daytimer, required to sign-off at sunset each day to avoid interfering with other radio stations on AM 1370.
 It was owned by Catamount Broadcasters, Inc. and aired a full service middle of the road music format.
 In the 1970s, the power was boosted to 1,000 watts, but the station was still required to go off the air at night.
 Catamount added an FM radio station, 94.3 WHGC, on October 2, 1978.
 In 1997, WHGC switched its call sign to WBTN-FM.

 WBTN-AM-FM were acquired by Vermont Public Radio (VPR) in 1999 for $901,000.
 VPR wanted to add WBTN-FM to its statewide network to improve coverage of Southwestern Vermont, and had no interest in operating an AM station.
-VPR sold 1370 WBTN to Robert Howe in 2000; Howe then donated the station to Southern Vermont College in 2002.
+VPR sold WBTN AM to Robert Howe in 2000; Howe then donated the station to Southern Vermont College in 2002.